Multicomponent multiscatter capture of Dark Matter: Multi-component Capture in Pop III Stars

-We will now demonstrate the effects of including $\sim 25\%$ helium in Pop~III stars on the total capture rates by comparing our results to a pure-hydrogen case.
-Fig.~\ref{fig:CtotMchiNum25vs0} shows a direct comparison of the total capture rate when considering pure-hydrogen versus $\sim 25\%$ helium Pop~III stars.
-It is evident that the presence of helium nuclei causes an increase in the total capture rate across all DM masses and stellar masses.
+In all other cases (high-mass multiscattering, low-mass single-scattering, and high-mass single-scattering), the effect of helium is to enhance the total capture rate.
 To see why this happens, consider the enhancement of the DM-nucleon cross section when considering interactions with helium nuclei as shown in Eq.~(\ref{eq:sigmaHe}).
+This leads to a higher average number of scatters for DM particles incident on the star as demonstrated in Eq.~(\ref{equation:tauScale2}), making capture more likely.
 While there is a suppression of the cross section due to the form factor, this effect is negligible at the energies considered here.
-This in turn means a higher average number of scatters for DM particles incident on the star as demonstrated in Eq. (\ref{equation:tauScale2}), leading to an enhanced capture rate.
 Furthermore, because helium nuclei are more massive than hydrogen nuclei, collisions with helium will, on average, cause DM particles to lose a larger fraction of their energy and thus lead to a greater likelihood of capture after a given number of scatters.
-As an example, consider the relative energy lost by a DM particle in a single collision with helium versus hydrogen:
+As an example, consider the average relative energy lost by a DM particle in a single collision with helium versus hydrogen: \be \epsilon = \frac{\langle z_{He}\rangle \beta_+^{He}}{\langle z_{H}\rangle \beta_+^{H}} \approx 4. \ee These factors combined cause the capture rate to be enhanced for the single scatter regime for all masses and the high-mass multiscatter regime.